mtrmac/container-libs/storage/docs/containers-storage-diffsize.md

 # containers-storage-diffsize 1 "August 2016"

 ## NAME
-containers-storage diffsize - Compute the size of a layer diff
+containers-storage-diffsize - Compute the size of a layer diff

 ## SYNOPSIS
 **containers-storage** **diffsize** *layerNameOrID*